-6. If you will be using network services, connect your LocalTalk (or other network) cable.
+If you will be using network services, connect your LocalTalk (or other network) cable.
+6

 Follow the instructions that came with the cable, or check with your network administrator.
-If you will be connecting your Duo Dock II (or upgraded Duo Dock) to an Ethernet network, you need to connect the dock to the Ethernet network and check that your PowerBook Duo has the correct networking software.
-See "Using your Duo Dock on an EtherTalk Network" later in this guide.
+If you will be connecting your Duo Dock Plus (or upgraded Duo Dock) to an Ethernet network, you need to connect the dock to the Ethernet network and check that your PowerBook Duo has the correct networking software.
+See Chapter 2 of this guide for details.